cjbmartinez/vc-documentation/README.md

 2. Client Services Agreement

 So this will always apply for every new contractor.
 Even if the Client has more than 1 staff already.
+And to take note, We don't store card details to our application, Though we store the CVV/Card Code but we encrypt it first before storing it to our database.
+And the rest of the card details are then stored to our third party payment providers

 And once these documents are signed, We then proceed to creating an Initial Invoice to the Client.
 So this would be an Invoice for a month's pay for the Contractor/Staff